This peppermint mocha frappe protein shake has coffee, chocolate, and collagen protein—everything you want for breakfast in a glass!

 Peppermint mochas… this time of year you can find them everywhere from Starbucks to McDonald’s.
 And they’re not exactly a healthy way to start the day.
 They’re filled with refined sugar and processed food ingredients instead of the protein and healthy fats you need to keep you going all morning.

 This frozen peppermint mocha delivers all the pepperminty, chocolatey, coffee goodness of a peppermint mocha frappuccino using all-natural healthy ingredients.
 Plus it gives you protein from collagen and healthy fat from coconut milk.
-My healthy peppermint mocha frappe recipe is dairy-free, refined sugar-free, and additive-free.
+My healthy peppermint mocha smoothie recipe is dairy-free, refined sugar-free, and additive-free.

 This post may contain affiliate links, for more info please read my disclosure here.